-How to configure local terminal bashrc in MobaXterm?
+How to configure local bash terminal bashrc in MobaXterm?

-Let us have a look at how to configure the .bashrc file in your local mobaxterm.
+Let us look at configuring the .bashrc file in your local mobaxterm.

 Step #1: Open your local bash terminal